kwaldenphd/algorithms/README.md

 ```
 37. We need to think about how best to bring those two programs together, using the concepts of code reuse and modularity.

-38. Our `save-webpage.py` file includes a program that downloads and saves a web page as an `HTML` file.
+38. Our `save-webpage.py` file includes a program that downloads and saves a web page as an `.html` file.

-39. To run `stripTags.py`, we would need to reopen or reload that `HTML` file in Python as a string in order to execute the `stripTags` routine.
+39. To run `stripTags.py`, we would need to reopen or reload that `.html` file in Python as a string in order to execute the `stripTags` routine.

 40. What if we wanted to combine those two steps to be part of the same algorithm?
 This is where code reuse and modularity come in.